HSF/hsf.github.io/organization/_posts/2022/2022-07-07-coordination.md

 A stub entry (clone of last meeting so far) is available at <https://indico.cern.ch/event/1172498/>

-In addition to this course we plan to hold "special training days" on s specific C++'20 topics, e.g. one training is in the works for "C++ concepts"
+In addition to this course we plan to hold "special training days" on specific C++20 topics, e.g. one training is in the works for "C++ concepts"

 ## Other Interest and Activity Areas